v2yan/cse110-lab1/index.md

 # Hello!
 I'm Vivian. :wave:
-## About Me

 ![Profile Pic](./images/profile.png)

 I'm currently a second-year undergraduate pursuing a B.S. in computer science at the University of California, San Diego.
 I'm an aspiring front-end developer with interests in design and UI/UX.
 My ultimate goal is to create conscious and meaningful content that will inspire others.
 Striving to improve my skillset and expand my knowledge, I am currently seeking internships and collaborations, so please feel free to contact me if interested! :smile:

 Check out my projects [here](#recent-projects) and download my resume [here](./files/Yan_PWCResume.pdf)!

 On a more personal note, I'm a huge fan of crime shows and basketball (Go Warriors! :blue_heart::yellow_heart:), so I'm always watching one or the other during my free time.
-I also love spending time in nature, especially through hikes and picnics, and with my family, friends, and furry friends.
+I also love spending time with my family, friends, and furry friends and visiting plant nurseries!

 ![Warriors](./images/warriors.png)
 ![BigRats](./images/bigfriends.png)
 ![Rat](./images/smallfriend.png)

-#### Skills
-###### Programming
-- HTML/CSS
-- Javascript
-- Java
-- Python
-- C/C++

-###### Tools
-- Git/Github

 ## Recent Projects